 You will find that my style is personable, down-to-earth and collaborative.
 My aim is to create a safe, comfortable and non-judgmental place so that you will more easily be able to work through the concerns you bring to therapy.
 I am a therapist who listens with genuine presence, but also offers direct feedback and honest recommendations.
 I choose to work from a foundation of balancing acceptance and change.
 While sincerely validating your emotions and experiences, I will gently orient you towards the changes you want to see in your life.

 I tend to conceptualize cases from a more psychodynamic perspective, taking into consideration attachment patterns and early life experiences and relationships.
 Together we will create a new relationship which is supportive and strengthening where we can safely explore solutions to the issues that have brought you in.
 My therapeutic tool bag is vast and I often weave in interventions and skill building from Dialectical Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Positive Psychology.
-For couples, I use Emotion Focused Therapy (EFT) as well as Hope-Focused Marriage Counseling.
+For couples, I use Emotion Focused Therapy (EFT).

 Together, we will identify your personal goals and develop a customized treatment plan to reach them.
 I believe people genuinely want to change, though habitual patterns, hurtful past experiences and unhelpful beliefs get in the way, making it especially difficult to make those desired changes alone.
 I can provide you with the tools to get ‘un-stuck’ and quiet those unhelpful internal thoughts so that you can live your life in freedom with greater authenticity and purpose.